 Otherwise, individual therapy should precede couples counseling for both the victim and the abuser with a professional who is specifically trained in the area of domestic and emotional abuse.
 In order for counseling to be effective for the abuser, he must be willing to sign a release for the counselor to be in regular contact with his spouse, as well as others who can take part in holding him accountable.

 Often, the most effective option is to refer the abuser to a batterer intervention group program, either alone or in conjunction with individual therapy.
 Some respond well in a setting with other men who have similar educational needs.
 There, they learn about the abusive mindset, the role of family and the broader culture in growing such attitudes, and how to respond in non-destructive ways.
-The abuser is usually better able to see what is wrong with the attitudes of their peers, and more receptive to their feedback as well.
+The abuser is usually better able to see what is wrong with his peers' attitudes and more receptive to their feedback as well.

 A person does not need to be physically violent in order to be considered abusive, nor to be admitted into a domestic abuse program.
 Some men may need to attend an abuser program multiple times in order to begin to change.
 The key is his commitment to fully changing.
 This necessarily includes his willingness to accept complete accountability and responsibility for his abusive actions, without blame or manipulation.
 Some may never change.
 But there are those who, when their eyes are opened to what they have been doing, are able to learn to feel empathy for their spouses and continue to accept feedback as they journey on the process of change.